zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/lb/guide/serverless.md

 - Each user during beta can run up to 5 concurrent serverless execution environments for free.
 - It will automatically convert `hardhat_` prefixed rpc methods to the equivalent `anvil_` method.
 - Integrated Go web3 client under `pkg/artemis/web3/client` on our GitHub repo.
+- We disabled the embedded Anvil rate limiter, so you can use at full speed. `NO_RATE_LIMITS=true`

 ```mermaid
 flowchart TD